aws-samples/serverless-patterns/sfn-apigw/README.md

 The SAM template deploys a Step Functions Standard workflow that makes a call to a API Gateway REST endpoint.
 This endpoint asyncronously invokes a Lambda function.
 The SAM template contains the minimum IAM resources required to run the application with logging enabled.

+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/sfn-apigw

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.

 ## Requirements